 Symptoms of Swollen Feet During Pregnancy

-- Pain when flexing or extending the foot (sign of blood clot)
+- Pain when flexing or extending the foot (a sign of a blood clot)

-- Red streaking through legs (sign of infection)
+- Red streaking through the legs (a sign of infection)

-- Weakening of skin (sign of blood clot)
+- Weakening of skin (a sign of a blood clot)

-- Swollen area appears purplish in color (sign of poor circulation, diabetes)
+- Swollen area appears purplish in color (a sign of poor circulation or diabetes)

 Other symptoms may indicate problems such as congestive heart failure or kidney failure.
-Talk with your health care provider about the possible causes of your swollen feet while pregnant.
+Talk with your healthcare provider about the possible causes of your swollen feet.